 There are two types of cellular respiration - they are aerobic respiration and anaerobic respiration.
 The cells of animals, plants, and many bacteria need oxygen (O2) to facilitate energy transfer during cellular respiration.
 In these organisms, the type of cellular respiration takes place is called aerobic respiration.
 In aerobic respiration, ATP forms as electrons are harvested and transferred along the electron transport chain, and eventually donated to oxygen gas.
-Many eukaryotes produce the majority of their ATP from glucose molecule in this manner.
-The meaning of word aerobic is with air.
+Many eukaryotes produce the majority of their ATP from glucose molecules in this manner.
+The meaning of the word aerobic is with air.
 Aerobic respiration is thought to have evolved as a modification of the basic photosynthetic machinery.
-The oxidation of glucose by aerobic respiration in eukaryotes produces up to three dozen of ATP molecules.
-On the other hand, in the case of anaerobic respiration, the organisms do not require oxygen (O2) for the cellular respiration.
+The oxidation of glucose by aerobic respiration in eukaryotes produces up to three dozen ATP molecules.
+On the other hand, in the case of anaerobic respiration, the organisms do not require oxygen (O2) for cellular respiration.
 Alcohol fermentation, lactic acid fermentation etc. are examples of anaerobic respiration.

 Cellular respiration is different from normal respiration.
 Respiration is more commonly referred to as breathing and it is a physical act of inhaling and exhaling process.
-While cellular respiration is the process occurs inside cells and that involves the use of oxygen to transfer energy from food to ATP.
+While cellular respiration is the process that occurs inside cells and that involves the use of oxygen to transfer energy from food to ATP.

 There are three pathways that, in combination, are required to form the process of cellular respiration.
 These pathways are glycolysis, Krebs cycle, and oxidative phosphorylation pathway.
 Among them, glycolysis and Krebs cycle are required in breaking down of food molecules, while the third pathway i.e. oxidative phosphorylation transfers the energy from the food molecules to ATP.

 Here are some basic points that discuss cellular respiration: